 Chris Isaacs race cars

-JULIAN DAVISON - 100E
+JULIAN DAVISON - FORD 100E

 The body is fixed to the chassis jig and the first tubes are laid down.